-• Satisfactory rating on an index of suitability for the teaching profession.
+• Satisfactory rating on an index of suitability for the teaching profession (procedure will be developed through collaboration between university and community college representatives)

 Tennessee Board of Regents Philosophy of General Education

 The purpose of the Tennessee Board of Regents general education core is to ensure that college graduates have the broad knowledge and skills to become lifelong learners in a global community that will continue to change.
 Because course requirements in general education emphasize breadth, they are not reduced to the skills, techniques, or procedures associated with a specific occupation or profession.
 As a fundamental element of the baccalaureate degree, essential for full completion of all majors and minors, the general education core is fulfilled through lower division (freshman and sophomore) courses, but universities may add general education courses at the upper division as well.